 - A. Official Station.
-The official station of the clerk of the court shallwill be at Sioux Falls. - B. Deputy Stations.
-Deputy clerks of court, in such numbers as may be required, shallwill be stationed at Sioux Falls, Pierre, and Rapid City.
+The official station of the clerk of the court shall be at Sioux Falls. - B. Deputy Stations.
+Deputy clerks of court, in such numbers as may be required, shall be stationed at Sioux Falls, Pierre, and Rapid City.
+B.